Mario Giacomelli: Series

 Giacomelli was inspired by the literature of Cesare Pavese, Giacomo Leopardi (a native of Giacomelli's region), and the postwar existentialist Eugenio Montale, giants of Italian writing from which he often borrowed titles for his picture series, such as the confronting, unsentimental pictures he made (1955–57) in an old-people's home, where his mother worked as a washer-woman; Verrà la more e avrà i tuoi occhi ('Death will come and will have your eyes'), taken from a Pavese poem.
 He wrote his own poetry and his pictures are a reflection of their visual language.

-Like other members of Misa, Giacomelli photographed the simple lives of the poor of southern Italy, in 1957 and 1959 visiting Scanno, a small town in the Abruzzii region which Henri Cartier-Bresson had visited only five years before to make quite different pictures.
+Like other members of Misa, Giacomelli photographed the simple lives of the poor of southern Italy, in 1957 and 1959 visiting Scanno, a small town in the Abruzzo region which Henri Cartier-Bresson had visited only five years before to make quite different pictures.
 I was honest towards the people I photographed in Scanno, because it was not my intention to say anything about their social condition.
 I was involved neither with political issues nor with the trend of seeking misery and poverty which many photographers had towards the south of Italy at that time.
 In Scanno I just wanted to dream; and I dreamt.There he produced the image known as Scanno Boy (1957), one of Giacomelli's best-known examples of the emotional effect of his technical innovation.
 It generates a portentous, 'pittura metafisica' atmosphere from which dark and out-of focus figures emerge, with only one single and central subject that is sharp: a boy in the middle distance who looks into the camera, framed by fleeting, black-haloed foreground figures, and strolling with his hands in his pockets, followed by two other identically dressed old women.

 In 1964 this photograph was shown by John Szarkowski in the notable exhibition at the Museum of Modern Art in New York, The Photographer’s Eye (and reproduced in the catalogue in 1966).
 The photograph is also published in Looking at Photographs.
 100 Pictures from the Collection of the Museum of Modern Art New York (also by Szarkowski, 1973).

 In 2013 the boy was revealed by Simona Guerra, researcher and niece of Mario Giacomelli, to be Claudio De Cola, and on October 19, 1957, he was exiting the Church of Sant'Antonio da Padova like the people around him, after the Mass.
 Through several searches through the archives and in the town of Scanno, Guerra "met the parents of the boy, who is now in his sixties and does not live in Scanno anymore.
 His recognition, confirmed by himself, was also done by his parents.
 His mother, Teopista, produced several other pictures " of her son, providing "evidence that De Cola was the boy portrayed by Giacomelli."